Alicia Masters: Fictional character biography

-After several months, the Fantastic Four discovers that Alicia was kidnapped and replaced by Lyja, a Skrull espionage agent sent to infiltrate the Fantastic Four and set them up for her handler, Paibok the Power Skrull, to destroy them.
+After several months, the Fantastic Four discovers that Alicia was kidnapped and replaced by Lyja, a Skrull espionage agent sent to infiltrate the Fantastic Four and set them up for her handler, Paibok, to destroy them.
 The Fantastic Four defeats Paibok and retrieves Alicia.
 She was taken before Ben broke up with her, and her feelings for Ben never changed.
 This makes things difficult for both him and Johnny.
 The two of them had months to resolve things between them.
 Now Johnny has to come to grips with the fact that the real Alicia never loved him and that Lyja is the woman he loves.
 Ben has to deal with having gotten over Alicia, only to have her back and in love with him.

 The press is told that Alicia and Johnny divorced.
 With her relationships with Ben and Johnny now complicated by Johnny's marriage to 'Lyja' and Ben's prior attempts to resolve his old feelings for her after Lyja's marriage, Alicia subsequently becomes romantically involved with the Silver Surfer and eventually leaves Earth with him, traveling through outer space at his side in an armored suit.

 Alicia is frequently trusted as a babysitter for Franklin Richards, the son of Invisible Woman and Mr. Fantastic.
 During the year-long period in which the FF were missing ("Heroes Reborn"), Alicia is seen as his primary caretaker.

-In a 2007 storyline set in the aftermath of an apparent assassination of Captain America, Alicia designed the memorial to him.

-Following the events of the 2008 "Secret Invasion" storyline, Alicia is made part of a support group for people replaced by the Skrulls, as she has firsthand knowledge of what it is like being replaced and then returned after a long period of time.

-After the Fantastic Four have disbanded following the collapse of the multiverse, Peter Parker purchases the Baxter Building to keep it safe until the team are ready to come back together, including a statue of the FF in the entrance hall that was made by Alicia.
-Ben initially spends some time with the Guardians of the Galaxy, but eventually, after a failed attempt to find the Richards' family in the multiverse, he proposes to Alicia just before the Richards return to Earth.
-The two marry just as Galactus returns to Earth in Latveria, but Reed reveals that he has actually developed a pocket temporal generator that freezes time everywhere on Earth but a small bubble for four minutes, allowing the rabbi to complete the ceremony and marry Ben and Alicia before they depart to fight Galactus.
+After the Fantastic Four disband following the collapse of the multiverse, Peter Parker purchases the Baxter Building to keep it safe until the team are ready to come back together.
+Ben initially spends time with the Guardians of the Galaxy, but eventually, after a failed attempt to find the Richards family, he proposes to Alicia just before the Richards return to Earth.

+In the aftermath of the 2020 crossover "Empyre", Ben and Alicia adopt two orphans, the Kree boy Jo-Venn and the Skrull girl N'Kala.

 Skills and abilities

-Alicia Masters have no powers, but she is a naturally empathetic and compassionate woman with expertise in sculpting.
+Alicia Masters possesses no superpowers.
+She is naturally empathetic and compassionate, with expertise in sculpting.
+Her cane is also designed to be used as a double baton for self-defense.

+Reception

+Kai Young of Screen Rant stated the empathy Alicia Masters demonstrates makes the character a "gentle presence" among the Fantastic Four and complimented her relationship with Ben Grimm.
+David Harth of Comic Book Resources praised how Alicia Masters overlooks Ben Grimm's appearance and values his true nature, calling their relationship a "huge moment for every fan".